-In my photo below you can see the distance from Ólafsvík village to the rocky beach.
+In my photo below you can see the distance from Ólafsvík to the rocky beach.

-The view of Ólafsvík village from the rock giants
+The view of Ólafsvík from the rock giants

 Ólafsvík is located by Útnesvegur road number 574.
 Just a short distance further on this road joins the main road on the Snæfellsnes peninsula, the Snæfellsnes road number 54.